 I organize the largest Python meetup in Greece (in Thessaloniki), where we meet twice a month and discuss various topics, libraries, techniques and other updates in Python and technology in general.

-I have been MCing tracks in the city's largest developer conferences (FrontMASS, DevIt, Voxxed Days), and generally like being a part of and furthering the technology community in my city.
+I have been hosting tracks in Thessaloniki's largest developer conferences (FrontMASS, DevIt, Voxxed Days), and generally like being a part of and furthering the technology community in Thessaloniki.

 I like taking photos.
 My best are above.